shilewang/shilewang.github.io/_talks/2025-4-24-Geometry-of-Surfaces.md

 This is the geometry seminar organized by Ziqiang Bao in 2025 Spring at Peking University.
 The reference is Stillwell's *Geometry of Surfaces*.

-I presented section 5.6-6.10 in *Geometry of Surfaces*, focusing on the geometric classification of surfaces.
+I presented section 5.6-6.10 in *Geometry of Surfaces*, focusing on the geometric classification of surfaces, and the geodesics, and the fundamental group of the surfaces.